Complete Guide to Geotargeting & Local PPC

 Geotargeting Tips & Best Practices

 Target the locations where your customers are.
 If you're an online retailer who only ships within your country, target the whole country.
 If you're a retail chain located in a specific region, like New England, target those states only, and exclude others.
-If you're an e-store that ships internationally, target the countries that you ship to.
+If you're an e-store that ships internationally, target the countries that you ship to with your local PPC campaigns.
 This will ensure that you’re not wasting budget on searchers in areas that your business doesn’t serve.

 Excluding certain locations can be just as important as targeting them.
 For example, if your company only ships products to destinations in the mainland United States, you could set your geotargeting to include the U.S., then exclude Hawaii and Alaska.